Italian priests, Canadian nun kidnapped in Cameroon

 The French Catholic priest was captured by an unknown group in the same region in November and freed the following month.

-Additional reporting by Naomi O'Leary and Tansa Musa; Writing by Emma Farge; Editing by Andrew Heavens, Bernard Orr
+Reporting by Naomi O'Leary in Rome, Anne Mireille Nzouankeu and Bernard Fonka Mutta in Yaounde; Writing by Emma Farge; Editing by Andrew Heavens